The 'Managing Under-Performance' process

 Under this procedure you are entitled to a hearing, at which you may be represented by a union case handler, prior to a decision being taken to put you on a formal PIP.
 Informal PIPs no longer exist.
 A formal PIP is also known as an initial formal warning and is a very serious matter.
 The hearing is there to put your case forward and for that case to be considered.
 The decision on whether to move to an inital formal warning should only be taken after the hearing, not before.

-We have agreed a new appeals stage to be introduced at the Initial Formal Warning (IFW) and Final Formal Warning (FWW) stages of the attendance and Managing Under Performance processes.
+There is an agreed appeals stage at the Initial Formal Warning (IFW) and Final Formal Warning (FWW) stages of the attendance and Managing Under Performance processes.

 The appeal process is as follows:-